This policy applies to the three Library Instruction Labs (4400, 3400, and 2303)

 - Secondary use must be instructional in nature.
 Current secondary uses include: orientations, campus/library training, non-library meetings, professional instruction, community instruction, and outreach instruction.

-- Requests for exceptional uses should be made to the Dean of the Library through the Coordinator of Information Literacy Program or Library Assistant II.
+- Requests for exceptional uses should be made to the Dean of the Library through the Coordinator of Teaching and Learning Department(T&L) or Library Assistant II.
 Requests for library instruction labs must occur after campus instructional lab scheduling has been contacted.

 - The instruction labs will not be scheduled for any time the Library is not open.